-The DCYF Contract Manager will review monthly budget/financial documentation, monthly enrollment reports, and quarterly progress reports that depict Contractor activities and progress toward completion of the required program elements described in Exhibit A Statement of Work:
+The DCYF Contract Manager will review monthly budget/financial documentation and quarterly Contractor activities and progress toward completion of the required program elements described in Exhibit A Statement of Work:

 - a.
 Staffing, Supervision, and Training, - b.
 Service Area and Service to Priority Populations - c.
 Participant Enrollment, Retention and Caseload Maintenance - d.
 Home Visit Frequency and Content - e.
 Systems Connections; if funded with DSHS/TANF dollars, this includes Contractor relationships with local DSHS Community Service Offices and reporting participants' program enrollment and exit in eJas - f.
 Data Collection and Evaluation Requirements - g.
 Continuous Quality Improvement Activities - h.
 Quality Improvement Technical Assistance - i.
 Financial activity and documentation aligned with Contract budget - j.
-Delay in meeting two or more of the category areas above and/or non-compliance related to financial activity during a quarter, may result in DCYF taking action to work with the Contractor to develop a customized monitoring plan to include additional contract monitoring and technical assistance focused on supporting improvement in Contractor's enrollment.
+Delay in meeting two or more of the category areas above and/or non-compliance related to financial activity during a quarter, may result in Contractor's transition to Implementation Improvement Status.

-4. Enrollment Performance and Enhanced Monitoring Plans:
+4. Enrollment Performance: